A sample of Fast Radio Bursts discovered and localised with MeerTRAP at the MeerKAT telescope: Results

 where $N_\text{FRB}$ is the number of detected FRBs above the threshold, $c_s$ is the survey coverage, and $0 < \eta_p < 1$ is the efficiency of the detection pipeline.
 Namely, $\eta_p$ is the efficiency (or probability) with which an FRB that is present in the digitised data stream is discovered after running the full detection pipeline chain.
 In our case it includes contributions from the employed RFI excision methods, the single-pulse search software, candidate clustering and sifting steps, known-source matching and multi-beam clustering, the machine-learning classifier, and human candidate vetting.
 These factors likely interact in complex ways, and $\eta_p$ is therefore challenging to quantify reliably.
 We conservatively assumed $\eta_p = 0.5$ and refer a systematic estimation to future work.
 Rigorous tests of the real-time pipeline with mock FRBs injected into the signal chain, as for instance pioneered at UTMOST \citep{2021Gupta} or CHIME \citep{2021CHIMECatalogue}, are needed to quantify its detection efficiency, assess its biases, and determine the survey selection function.

-For our analysis, we considered the entire MeerTRAP L-band FRB sample discovered up to the end of 2021, i.e.\ those already published \citep{2022Rajwade}, the ones presented in this work, and those currently in preparation.
+For our analysis, we considered the entire MeerTRAP L-band FRB sample discovered up to the end of 2021, i.e.\ those already published \citep{2022Rajwade}, the ones presented in this work, and those currently in preparation (e.g.~\citealt{2023Driessen, 2023Caleb}).
 When FRBs were discovered simultaneously in the IB and in one or several CBs, we included them in both the coherent and incoherent FRB samples, thereby double-counting them.
-In total, we based our analysis on 11 MeerTRAP FRB discoveries, 6 CB and 7 IB detections, two of which were detected in both the IB and CBs.
+In total, we based our analysis on 11 MeerTRAP FRBs, 6 CB and 7 IB detections, two of which were detected in both the IB and CBs.
 We assigned them to both samples to maximise the number of FRB detections in the low-number regime that we are currently in.
-In particular, we refrained from slicing our FRB data set to evaluate any systematic effects.
 For 6 and 7 discoveries we are fully dominated by the statistical error from the Poisson counting process; the 95~per cent confidence level relative errors are (56, 97) and (53, 88)~per cent for the low and high error bar, respectively.
 Assuming that systematic errors are present at the $\sim$25~per cent level \citep{2021CHIMECatalogue}, we need at least $\sim$54 FRB discoveries to reduce the counting error to a similar level.

-With discovery numbers lower than that, any systematic errors are negligible in comparison with the statistical ones.
+Additionally, we accounted for a correlation between the FRB samples and therefore all-sky rates by excluding the two double-counted FRBs from the incoherent sample and reducing the IB sky area by that covered by the total CB grid at half-power.
+This ``subtracted'' survey therefore only includes the FRBs discovered in the IB that were not detected in the CBs and covers the sky area outside the central CB grid.
+Hence, it is more distinct from the coherent survey.

 We show the survey parameters and inferred FRB all-sky rates in Tab.~\ref{tab:allskyrates}, where we quote them at the 95~per cent Poisson confidence level \citep{1986Gehrels}.
-Specifically, the derived rates are $4.4_{-2.5}^{+4.3}$ and $2.1_{-1.1}^{+1.8} \times 10^3 \: \text{sky}^{-1} \: \text{d}^{-1}$ for the coherent and incoherent survey, respectively.
+Specifically, the derived rates are $8.2_{-4.6}^{+8.0}$, $2.1_{-1.1}^{+1.8}$, and $1.7_{-1.0}^{+1.8} \times 10^3 \: \text{sky}^{-1} \: \text{d}^{-1}$ for the coherent, incoherent (total) and incoherent (subtracted) surveys, respectively.
+The rates for the incoherent (total) and incoherent (subtracted) surveys are identical within the errors.
 The total instrumental MeerTRAP detection rate or survey yield, irrespective of the discovery beam type, is 11 FRBs per 317.5~d of on-sky time, or approximately one FRB discovery every $\sim$29~d on average for the current sample.